BSN-Spartan/NC-PolygonEdge/README.md

 #### 4.2.2 Starting by Docker Images

-Make sure you have installed the node by Docker images (refer to 3.2.2), and `genesis.json` and `config.json` are in the working directory.
+Make sure you have installed the node by Docker images (refer to 3.2.2), and `genesis.json` and `config.json` are copied and configured into `node1/` directory.

-Execute the following command in the directory where `config.json` is located to start the node:
+Access to node1/ directory and start the node:

 ```
+cd node1/
 docker run -d -p 8545:8545 -p 1478:1478 -p 9632:9632 -v $PWD:/opt/ --restart=always --name spartan-nc-polygon-edge bsnspartan/nc-polygon-edge:latest server --config config.json
 ```